its-rajesh/Deep-Learning/README.md

 # Deep-Learning
-This repo contains the codes written for the course CS671 Deep Learning
+This repo contains the codes & reports written for the assignments in the course CS671 Deep Learning & Applications

 ### Perceptron & Fully Connected Neural Network - FCNN (Classification & Regression)